You are here

 Twice Exceptional Learners Part 1

 The online or in-person statewide part 1 course acquaints educators and specialists with the characteristics and needs of twice-exceptional (2e) students.
 Participants discuss their own experiences with 2e students with each other as they progress through the course.
+This upcoming course runs from September 11 - October 16, 2021.
+Registration deadline is August 29, 2021.

 Twice Exceptional Learners Part 2